Logo Voyage

 It is nearly impossible to satisfy every guest all the time, especially larger groups on longer itineraries.
 On at least one or more days, you may find yourself trapped in one or more accommodations, transportation, restaurants, or mandatory excursions which are not to your satisfaction, which you would not have included if planning your own trip from scratch, and which you will tolerate only because you already paid for it and you want to stay on schedule.

-This is usually not a problem for tours of the most popular destinations in high season.
-If you are trying to visit a less popular destination, especially during its low season, then prepare for a possible "staycation" or a backup trip if your tour is cancelled.
+Another disadvantage of escorted tours is the risk that the tour may not proceed as advertised because it failed to attract enough interest.
+Most tours are priced on the assumption that the motorcoach will be mostly or completely full, but make no sense financially if only two or three guests sign up.
+This risk is usually not a problem for the most popular destinations in high season.
+If you are trying to visit a less popular destination, especially during its low season, you need to prepare for a possible "staycation" or a backup trip if your tour is cancelled.

 See also